 • Visit an Orangutan sanctuary

-• Enjoy an elephant safari in Tangkaha
+• Enjoy interacting with elephants in Tangkaha

 • See the mountains, jungle and volcanoes of Sumatra